-As part of the new Starting Points survey, students read a text and offer a personal written response, allowing teachers to learn more about them as readers, writers, and individuals-and get a quick sense of any skill gaps or social-emotional challenges.
+As part of the new Starting Points survey, students read a text and offer a personal written response, allowing teachers to learn more about them as readers, writers, and individuals-and get a quick sense of any skill gaps or personal challenges.
 Built on the research behind stereotype threat and culturally sustaining pedagogy, this resource flows directly into the Unit A lessons in each grade, which also focus on personal narrative.
-This is just one of the ways Amplify ELA facilitates writing from personal experience to support SEL.